vercel/serve-handler/README.md

 ```

 If you define the `ETag` header for a path, the handler will automatically reply with status code `304` for that path if a request comes in with a matching `If-None-Match` header.

+If you set a header `value` to `null` it removes any previous defined header with the same key.

 **NOTE:** The paths can only contain globs that are matched using [minimatch](https://github.com/isaacs/minimatch).